27 min read

 But when these convos started actually happening, I was surprised by what came up for me.

-A realization clicked very cleanly into place for me.
+A realization clicked very cleanly into place for me, and it helped me move through the guilt.

 None of the shit I thought was about me was ever actually about me.